NHTI Library Mission Statement

 A valid NHTI ID card is required to check books and other materials out of the NHTI Library and to establish an account that will allow access to interlibrary loan from other libraries.
 Any items taken out through interlibrary loan are considered to be an extension of NHTI Library policies and are subject to costs of replacement, fees and other charges including costs of collection.
 NHTI students with overdue materials - including interlibrary loan items - and/or an unpaid balance will be forwarded to the Bursar’s Office and have a Library hold placed on their student account, subject to NHTI policies.
 ID cards for Community Members are available at a cost of $10.00 per year and are issued and renewed in the Library.
+Community memberships must be renewed annually to remain in good standing.
+NHTI students, faculty and staff - as well as Community Members - must be prepared to show a valid NHTI ID when requested.
+Those people without a valid NHTI ID may be asked to leave the Library.

 Most Library materials are checked out for three weeks and may be renewed unless requested by another patron.
 Reserve Materials for specific courses are available at the Library Services Desk for use in the Library.
 Reference materials and periodicals are also designated as non-circulating.
 While a Book Return is no longer located in the Library’s outside lobby, materials may be returned in the Book Return slot at the Library Services Desk inside the building.
 Please do not leave materials on top of the Library Services Desk.